Riemann Zero Mean Curvature Examples in Lorentz-Minkowski Space: Riemann ZMC examples foliated by circles contained in spacelike planes

-It is clear that $\cos(v)\not=-1$, hence the above inequality writes as $q>2/(1+\cos(v))$: a contradiction because $q\in (0,1)$.
+It is clear that $\cos(v)\not=-1$.
+Then the above inequality writes as $q>2/(1+\cos(v))$, which is impossible since $q\in (0,1)$.
 This proves definitively that if the surface is spacelike, then $q\in (1,\infty)$.
 The spacelike condition (\ref{spa}) is now

-In particular, $\cos(v)\not=1$, hence $\cos(v)<(q-2)/q$.
+in particular, $\cos(v)\not=1$, hence $\cos(v)<(q-2)/q$.
 Consequently, the spacelike condition implies that in each leaf of the foliation the corresponding circle is not complete, and the spacelike character is only defined in arcs of this circle.
-Moreover, the length of this (spacelike) arc goes varying along the foliation.
-In other words, if we consider the full circle, then the surface has regions of lightlike and timelike points.
-Now, we assume that the surface is spacelike and consider the part of the angle $v$ such that $\cos(v)<(q-2)/q$, hence, $v\in\left(\arccos((q-2)/2),2\pi \arccos((q-2)/2)\right)$.
+Moreover, the lengths of these (spacelike) arcs go varying along the foliation.
+Assume that $\cos(v)<(q-2)/q$, hence $v\in\left(\arccos((q-2)/2),2\pi \arccos((q-2)/2)\right)$.
 It follows